I have been a Christian

 child gets fearful and desperate, you can say to the child, “I understand how much you want a friend.

-for us, so I won’t allow us to get involved with him.
-Instead, I will show you where there is real
+dangerous for us, so I won’t allow us to get involved with him.
+Instead, I will show you where there

 So, rather than your trying to connect with God’s love